CHL8010GroupE/CHL8010_R-Package_Group-E/README.md

-### (Please see another repository 'MLEtools' by our organization, this one is not using anymore)
+### (Please see another repository 'toolsMLE' by our organization, this one and the 'MLEtools' (the name has been used) is not using anymore)

 Info
 Team member: Bruce Liu, Sze Wei Wang, Yanyao Gu, Hanlong Chen. <br>